mmdbalkhi/Examples-of-codes/README.md

 ---

-This repo is for simple and educational codes in several different languages.
+This repository is for simple and educational codes in several different languages.
 I occasionally upload some code here.
 Our goal is to learn, let's learn!

 ---